sajmons/CollimationCircles/README.md

 # Collimation Circles

 This program was inspired by Mire De Collimation program written by Gilbert Grillot and Al's Collimation Aid.
-Both programs missed some features, so I decided to write my own tool.
+I combined best features of both and addes some of my own.

 Colimation Circles is developed with .NET 6 and AvaloniaUI Framework, and can run on multiple platforms like Windows, Linux and Mac OS.